 Credits and levels of learning

 An undergraduate honours degree is made up of 360 credits – 120 at Level 4, 120 at Level 5 and 120 at Level 6.
-If you're a full-time student, you will usually take Level 4 courses in the first year, Level 5 in the second, and Level 6 courses in your final year.
+If you're a full-time student, you will usually take Level 4 modules in the first year, Level 5 in the second, and Level 6 modules in your final year.

-A standard course is worth 30 credits.
-Some programmes also contain 15-credit half courses or can be made up of higher-value parts, such as a dissertation or Major Project.
+A standard module is worth 30 credits.
+Some programmes also contain 15-credit half modules or can be made up of higher-value parts, such as a dissertation or Major Project.

 You will develop web and mobile apps that fulfill the needs of you target market, ranging from a website for a local business to an iPhone app advertising a fantasy virtual band.
 You will be encouraged to work independently and think creatively about your target market and how to design software for them.

 In the second term, you will undertake the Computing in Business module that focuses both on business and technical aspects of Business Computing by analysing the technologies used, and business theories applied, by successful businesses across the world.

 Modules in the second year deepen your technical abilities with modules on advanced programming, mobile development and databases, but also introduce you to practical entrepreneurship skills.
 You will deepen your real world development skills with a large scale project developed as a team in an environment that mirrors industry practices.